mouni-2502/Insurance_Policy_Automation/Phase9.md

-# Phase 6: Reports & Dashboards – User Interface Development
+# Phase 9: Reports & Dashboards

 This phase focused on creating visual representations of key metrics in the Insurance Claim & Policy Management System.
 Charts and dashboards were used to help Managers and Admins monitor claims, policies, and customer activity effectively.